Menopause weight loss

 Intermittent fasting is the FAST track to results—working behind the scenes like a background program while my other tips do their thing!

 I try not to eat carbs in my last meal.
 Just meat or fish with cooked veg or salad.
 As a treat if I am still hungry, some natural homemade kefir (made with organic raw milk) with an apple cut up and stevia to sweeten it.
 I can add powder vanilla to it if I fancy.
-Or, some macadamia nuts that are delicious and filling.

 A very important ingredient for weight management and good health: